16.1.1.10. Token endpoints

 GET /token/

 Display the list of tokens.
-Using different parameters you can choose, which tokens you want to get and also in which format you want to get the information (outform).
+Using different parameters you can choose, which tokens you want to get and also in which format you want to get the information.

 Query Parameters

 • type – Display only token of type.
-You ca do a non strict matching by specifying a tokentype like “otp”, to file hotp and totp tokens.
+You can do a not strict matching by specifying a tokentype like “otp”, to find hotp and totp tokens.

 • user – display tokens of this user